Early Years Development Programme

 Why choose us?

 DSUK’s Early Years Development Programme (EYDP) is designed and led by experts in their field.
 You’ll receive a resource package designed for early years professionals supporting children with Down syndrome.
-This package covers key areas including communication, behaviour, inclusion, learning and physical development, the programme helps staff build confidence and deliver inclusive, developmentally-appropriate support.
+This package covers key areas including communication, behaviour, inclusion, learning and physical development.
+The year-long programme helps staff build confidence and deliver inclusive, developmentally-appropriate support.
 Includes downloadable materials, video training, and a toolkit of printed resources.

 Expert-led